Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE KERYGMA OF THE EARLY CHCURCH

-16:26 "In that day you will ask in My name, and I do not say to you that I will request of the Father on your behalf" This verse expresses an important truth.
+16:26 "In that day you will ask in My name, and I do not say to you that I will request of the Father on your behalf" Verses 26 and 27 express an important truth.
 Many modern Christians feel they cannot approach God directly!
 However, the Bible teaches that

 1. the Spirit prays for believers (cf. Rom.
 8:26-27)